-After an operation many years ago, a friend suffered with many aches and pains throughout her muscles and joints.
-Like many people who have suffered with similar ailments at some stage in their lives, she tirelessly sought therapy after therapy in order to gain a little relief.
-Many people she knew achieved great results with many different therapist's.
-However, her aches and pains did not resolve until she discovered traditional thai massage.
+After an operation many years ago, a friend of mine suffered from many aches and pains throughout her muscles and joints.
+Like many people who have suffered from similar ailments at some stage in their lives, she tirelessly sought therapy after therapy in order to gain a little relief.

-One of the reasons it is so effective, is because it is a whole body treatment, and not focusing on one particular area.
-Over the whole of the human body there is a webbing called Fascia.
+One of the reasons tradition Thai massage is so effective is because it is a whole-body treatment, and not focusing on one particular area.
+Over the whole of the human body, there is a webbing called Fascia.
 This means releasing/treating more than just one part of the Fascia is therefore much more effective.

 Find a massage therapist